yousean-ai/UGS/Configuration.md

 * **Linux**: ~/.ugs

 The UGS platform settings is located in your home directory.
 These settings contains the positions of the windows, and which modules you have loaded:

+For UGS 2.0.13 or later they are located here:
+* Windows 7 and higher: C:/Users/[your username>]/AppData/Roaming/ugsplatform
+* Windows XP: C:/Documents and Settings/[your username>]/AppData/Roaming/ugsplatform
+* Mac: ~/Library/Application Support/ugsplatform
+* Linux: ~/.cache/ugsplatform

+For UGS 2.0.12 or earlier they are located here:
 * **Windows**: C:/users/[your username>]/.ugsplatform
 * **Mac**: ~/Library/Application Support/ugsplatform
 * **Linux**: ~/.ugsplatform